nabesima/yamanashi-nsp/README.md

       - Includes upper and lower bounds for shift pattern assignments for each group.
   - Constraints that define upper and lower bounds are often expressed using two
-    types: hard bounds and soft bounds.
+    types: *hard bounds* and *soft bounds*.
 Hard bounds represent ranges that must be strictly satisfied, while soft bounds represent ranges that should ideally be satisfied as much as possible.
 Typically, the relationship is as
     follows: